tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [Data Freelance][tg-datafreelance]

-I interviewed [Dominique][dom-x] Ouch. no article written this month.
-Too busy freelancing, but at least it gave me some material for an article or two to write.
-Subscribers to my TG channel kept growing slowly.
-I have now **45 members, which is 6 more** than last month.
+I interviewed [Dominique][dom-x].
+Super interesting guy that went into freelancing fresh off of Zurich ETH.
+Dominique is an amazing guy and he has a very inspiring story that my readers loved.
+I shared the story on X and got some new subscribers because of that.
+Lesson: I should share everything more often and on more platforms.
+I have now **57 members, which is 12 more** than last month.

 ## [Data Internships][datainternships]

-I **have sent 3 newsletters** this month.
+This one is paused right now.
+Didn't have time to work on it and I didn't even send I **have sent 3 newsletters** this month.
 Only skipped one week.
 But I didn't manage to sell any spot on the website.
 I should really push sales with cold emails and DMs for it to really work.

 I lost **11 subscribers in April, total is 2030 now**.